Inviting Yourself To Social Events

 - If the event involves just your one friend, and a handful of their friends you don't really know.

-- I wouldn't invite myself along if I found out a bunch of friends were planning a road trip together, or going camping.
+- If a bunch of friends are planning a road trip or going camping.
 It's one thing to show up at a party, it's another to insert yourself into a four-day excursion.